-Jazz Ensembles are open to all university students (instrumentalists and vocalists) regardless of major based on an audition.
-Students may audition for placement in Big bands (Mason Jazz Ensemble or Jazz Workshop), Combos, Afro-Cuban Ensemble, Traditional Jazz Ensemble and the Mason Jazz Vocal Ensemble.
+Jazz Ensembles are open to all university students (instrumentalists and vocalists) regardless of major, based on an audition the first two days of classes each semester.

 Minor – Jazz Studies